regisely/regisely.github.io/_posts/2016-01-13-macrodata.md

 ## F-statistic: 74.36 on 1 and 214 DF,  p-value: 1.466e-15
 ~~~

-For each day of delay to start a business there is a decrease of around 200 dollars in GDP.
-There is a lot of endogeneity problems with our regression, but we can easily estimate better models using the [plm](https://cran.r-project.org/web/packages/plm/index.html) package:
+For each day of delay to start a business there is a decrease of around 200 dollars in GDP per capita.
+This is a lot!
+There is probably some endogeneity problems with our regression, but we can easily estimate better models using the [plm](https://cran.r-project.org/web/packages/plm/index.html) package:

 {% highlight r linenos %}
 install.packages("plm") # install if you don't have it